maomincoding/mettle-doc/doc/en/essentials/usage/index.md

 }
 ```

-- Deep unwrapping does not support expressions
+- Deep unpacking is not supported

 ```jsx
   const obj = signal({